-Since the passage of the Americans with Disabilities Act of 1990, university faculty and staff are working to provide physical and programmatic accommodations, services, and accessibility to equalize educational opportunities of students with disabilities.
+Since the passage of the Americans with Disabilities Act of 1990, university faculty and staff work to provide physical and programmatic accommodations, services, and accessibility to equalize educational opportunities of students with disabilities.
 As the number of students with disabilities attending college grows, it becomes increasingly important for university instructors to know how to provide instruction, accommodations and service with sensitivity and respect for individual difference.

 An Overview of the Process for Obtaining Accommodations

 It is the responsibility of the student with a disability to inform the university through Disability Services of the need for academic accommodations.
 The student must open a file with Disability Services, complete the intake process, and provide appropriate documentation from a qualified professional prior to accommodations being formally approved.
 If an instructor is asked to provide accommodations without receiving the proper DS approval forms, please ask the student to see DS to make their accommodation request.

 The qualifying professional must document the disability, and identify the functional limitations imposed by the disability.
 Disability Services staff review the information provided and work with instructors to arrange appropriate and reasonable accommodations.

 Possible accommodations include, but are not limited to:

 - Alternative testing (distraction-reduced environment, extended time, etc.)

 - Access to class lecture notes